Quick and Easy Salt Dough Valentines Day #Diy

 Salt Dough kids Valentines heart

-Just to give you another idea for yourself if you have time to make your own.
-I spotted this cut out heart ornament and thought it would be great to make a few for adding to packaging.
+Here’s one of Sammie’s finished ones from a few years back.
 As you can see when your older you can get more detailed.
 Even sand the edges to make them smoother after they are baked and cooled.

 Related Clay Posts:

-Looking for another easy Valentines day project?
+Looking for another easy Valentine’s Day project?

 What crafting projects are your favorites to do with kids?